FlexibleEngineCloud/terraform-provider-flexibleengine/docs/resources/lb_loadbalancer_v2.md

 * `security_group_ids` - (Optional) A list of security group IDs to apply to the loadbalancer.
 The security groups must be specified by ID and not name (as opposed to how they are configured with the Compute Instance).

+* `admin_state_up` - (Optional) The administrative state of the loadbalancer.
+    A valid value is true (UP) or false (DOWN).

+* `tenant_id` - (Optional) The UUID of the tenant who owns the loadbalancer.
+    Only administrative users can specify a tenant UUID other than their own.
+    Changing this creates a new loadbalancer.

 ## Attributes Reference